-2.7 Polyelectrolytes
+2.10 Polyelectrolytes

-Polyelectrolytes are macromolecules that, when dissolved in a polar solvent like water, have a (large) number of charged groups covalently linked to them, and equivalent numbers of counter ions released to the solvent during the dissolution process [98].
-Depends on the sign of charged groups positive or negative the polyelectrolytes can be divided into two types polycations and polyanions, respectively.
+Polyelectrolytes are macromolecules that, when dissolved in a polar solvent like water, have a (large) number of charged groups covalently linked to them, and equivalent numbers of counter ions released to the solvent during the dissolution process [103].
+Depending on the sign of charged groups positive or negative the polyelectrolytes can be divided into two types polycations and polyanions, respectively.
 These groups dissociate in aqueous solutions (water), making the polymers charged and release the counter ions into the solvent.
 Therefore, the properties of polyelectrolytes are similar to both electrolytes and polymers.
 The salts, i.e. the products of a polyacids (polyanions) with a monomeric base and vice versa are called polysalts.
 Like regular salts, their solutions are electrically conductive and like polymers, their viscosity strongly depends on the molecular weight and polymer concentration.
-The combination of polymeric and electrolyte behavior gives them many useful properties but also poses problems of characterization [99].
+The combination of polymeric and electrolyte behavior gives them many useful properties but also poses problems of characterization [104].
 There are strong and weak polyelectrolytes.
-Strong polyelectrolytes are charged over a wide pH range [100].
-Hence, it is a difficult task to manipulate the properties of the assembled film unless one takes specific measures to disturb the polymer-polymer interactions by controlling other stimuli such as ionic strength, temperature, and polarity.
+Strong polyelectrolytes are charged over a wide pH range [105].
+Hence, it is a difficult task to manipulate the properties of the assembled film unless one takes specific measures to control the polymer-polymer interactions by adjusting other stimuli such as ionic strength, temperature, and polarity.
 Unlike strong polyelectrolytes, weak polyelectrolytes are charged only in a smaller pH window; hence, their polymeric conformations can be easily modulated upon changing the pH of the external environment.
-The unique feature of polyelectrolyte multilayers (PEMs) films assembled from weak polyelectrolytes is that they can be destroyed at extreme pH conditions as the pH-induced charge imbalances in the film overcompensate the attractive polymer-polymer interactions [100,101].
+The unique feature of polyelectrolyte multilayers (PEMs) films assembled from weak polyelectrolytes is that they can be destroyed at extreme pH conditions as the pH-induced charge imbalances in the film overcompensate the attractive polymer-polymer interactions [105,106].

-Hong and Decher first proved the concept, i.e. the alternating exposure of a charged planar substrate to solutions of positive (cationic) and negative (anionic) polyelectrolytes [67,102,103].
-Provided that each adsorption step leads to charge inversion of the surface, the subsequent deposition finally results in a layered complex, stabilized by strong electrostatic forces, so-called self-assembled PEMs [103].
+Hong and Decher first proved the concept, i.e. the alternating exposure of a charged planar substrate to solutions of positive (cationic) and negative (anionic) polyelectrolytes [71,107,108].
+Provided that each adsorption step leads to charge inversion of the surface, the subsequent deposition finally results in a layered complex, stabilized by strong electrostatic forces, so-called self-assembled PEMs [108].

-2.8 Layer-by-layer assembly
+2.11 Layer-by-layer assembly

-The layer-by-layer deposition method is a powerful and reliable technique used to modify nanostructured materials and surfaces by various functional nanoparticles and multilayers [67,104].
-In contrast to other fabrication tools, the LbL assembly offers excellent control and versatility and allows surface functionalization without the need for bulky and expensive laboratory equipment and complicated protocols [105,106].
+The layer-by-layer deposition method is a powerful and reliable technique used to modify nanostructured materials and surfaces by various functional nanoparticles and multilayers [71,109].
+In contrast to other fabrication tools, the LbL assembly offers excellent control and versatility and allows surface functionalization without the need for bulky and expensive laboratory equipment and complicated protocols [110,111].
 The sequential deposition of self-assembled multilayers and the adsorption of target nanoparticles ensures the creation of advanced coatings with multiple functionalities in a highly controllable and reproducible way.
-Nano-scale accuracy of the produced structures over film thickness relies on the number of sequentially deposited cycles and can be tailored [107] by several assembly conditions such as surface charge [108], concentration, ionic strength [109] and pH level [110,111] of the applied solutions.
+Nano-scale accuracy of the film thickness of produced structures relies on the number of sequentially deposited cycles and can be tailored [112] by several assembly conditions such as surface charge [113], concentration, ionic strength [114] and pH level [115,116] of the applied solutions.

 Figure 2-15: Schematic of layer-by-layer assembly of inversely charged polyelectrolytes onto the planar substrate.
-The immersion with water solution in between the deposition cycles ensures the elimination of unbounded particles.
+The immersion into water solution in between the deposition cycles ensures elimination of unbounded particles.
 The deposition cycles are repeated until the desired number of layers is achieved.